XYZ: Online Manual

 rootDir

 The directory to prefix all system paths (like /etc/passwd) with.
-This variable is usually empty unless the -R option was passed.
+This variable is usually empty unless the --root option was passed.

 workDir

-The name of a temporary directory which will be deleted when xyz exits, so can be used for scratch space.
+The name of a temporary directory which will be deleted when xyz exits, to be used for scratch space.

 osId